HarshitShirsat/Facebook-Data-Analysis/README.md

 # Facebook-Data-Analysis
-Used Ambari web service provided by Hortonworks Docker sandbox .\\
+Used Ambari web service provided by Hortonworks Docker sandbox.

 Tools used :